 TEMPORARY SEDIMENT TRAPS will be utilized onsite.
 There will be no disturbed drainage areas greater than one acre that will be exposed for longer than six months.
-Design and sizing calculations in accordance with the RI SESC Handbook, Section Six are found in sheet 7 of this SESC Plan.
 A summary of the calculations are provided below:

 Are temporary sediment traps required at the site?